Yu-Gi-Oh's Top 6 Tuner Monsters For Almost Any Deck

 Update: Reese's value has admittedly diminished over time, but she still works in almost any Synchro deck, and can really save your bacon if your opponent relies too heavily on powerful, high-level monsters.

 Attack: 1200, Defense: 400

-Krebons is a simple level 2 tuner.
-When an opponent tries to attack it, its effect allows you to pay 800 Life Points to negate the battle.
+When an opponent tries to attack Krebons, its effect allows you to pay 800 Life Points to negate the battle.
 This helps it stay alive during your opponent's turn so that you can summon a monster to tune it with on your next turn.
-It'll cost a bit to do it, but Krebons is a reliable way to call forth synchro monsters.
+It'll cost a bit to do it, but Krebons is a reliable way to call forth Synchro monsters.

-1200 attack isn't that great, but for a tuner, it;s not bad.
-Plus, similarly to Reese, as a last resort you can simply keep Krebons out without tuning it to block your opponent's attacks (for 800 Life points each).
-Combine Krebons with a Life Point-restoring card (Golden Ladybug works well) to ensure you have enough Life to use its effect.
+Similarly to Reese, as a last resort you can simply keep Krebons out without tuning it to block your opponent's attacks (for 800 Life points each).
+Combine Krebons with a Life Point-restoring card (Golden Ladybug works well) to ensure you have enough health in your reservoir to use its effect.

 Pay Life Points to reduce the attack of an opponent's monster

 Cannot be destroyed by battle, but you must pay 1000 Life Points during each of your opponent's turns.

 Can only be summoned by destroying one of your opponent's face-up trap cards.

 1. Junk Synchron